 In the segment details tooltip, you see a table overview of all filter criteria for that segment.
 For each filter, you see whether your current simulation profile matches the criteria.
 If you are not part of the segment you are inspecting, you will see the option to automatically adapt the profile property to fit into this segment.
-This is helpful in situations where you want to be able to quickly test interactions for a specific segment.
+This is helpful in situations where you want to be able to quickly test dialogues or interactions for a specific segment.

 In the following example, the current profile does not meet the criteria for the "Engaged subscribers" segment.

 The Listeners widget displays all BlueConic listeners that are configured to work on the page you are viewing.
 To the right of each listener is a colored switch.
 This indicates whether the listener is currently active or not.
 To change the status of a listener in the simulation, you can toggle the switch.
 In this case an "s" is displayed in the switch, to indicate that the status that is displayed is only applicable for this simulation.

 A change in the status of a listener is effective at the next page refresh or click.

 Scrolling to the bottom of your listeners widget, you'll see the option to "Show other listeners."
 Clicking on this option displays all the listeners not currently active.
 Listeners that appear under this header in grey are not executed because this page does not match the Where settings of the listener.

 Selecting "Hide other listeners" removes the grey or disabled items from the list again and switches the text back to "Show other listeners."

 Clicking on a listener in the widget reveals the details of that listener, including a link to directly navigate to the settings of that listener, and the possibility to add this lister to your watchlist.
 This moves the listener to the top of the list.